 |Unlimited broadband just £1 for the first 12 months (then £9.95/mth)||EE Home Broadband|

 |Money off fibre broadband for the first 18 months||EE Fibre Broadband|

 All the routers here offer some type of auto channel selection in an attempt to improve wireless signals, most offer Gigabit Ethernet on at least one port and all are configured for a very straightforward initial set up.

-That said, BT and Virgin Media have the edge in both features and looks: if you're after for something sleek to slide in next to your HDTV, the Virgin Media Super Hub and BT Home Hub provide small but stylishly formed boxes packed with the features required in any fully connected home.
+That said, BT and Virgin Media have the edge in both features and looks: if we're after for something sleek to slide in next to the HDTV, the Virgin Media Super Hub and BT Home Hub provide small but stylishly formed boxes packed with the features required in any fully connected home.